China Railway Group Announces 2025 Interim Dividend Plan - TipRanks.com

 More about China Railway Group

-China Railway Group Limited operates in the infrastructure construction industry, primarily focusing on railway, highway, and urban rail transit projects.
-The company is a major player in the construction sector, providing engineering, procurement, and construction services, and is listed on both the Shanghai and Hong Kong Stock Exchanges.
+China Railway Group Limited operates in the construction and engineering industry, primarily focusing on infrastructure development, including railways, highways, and urban transit systems.
+The company is a key player in the Chinese market, contributing significantly to national and international infrastructure projects.

 Average Trading Volume: 29,002,251